HMLA-167: The Global War on Terror

 In 2003, HMLA-167 supported Marine Aircraft Group 29 by providing 9 aircraft and 17 personnel to HMLA-269 in support of Operation Iraqi Freedom.

 In February 2004 HMLA-167 again deployed in support of Operation Iraqi Freedom.
 The squadron deployed 18 AH-1Ws, 9 UH-1Ns, and a small detachment of Marines in January aboard the USS Bataan.
-On the February 22, all 27 aircraft made the transit from Kuwait to Al Asad, Iraq.
+On the 22 February, all 27 aircraft made the transit from Kuwait to Al Asad, Iraq.
 This was the home of HMLA-167 for the next six months.
 During Operation Vigilant Resolve in Fallujah in April 2004, HMLA-167 sent a detachment to help with surge operations from Al Taqaddum.
 The Warriors also operated from three forward operating bases (FOBs), FOB Al Qaim, FOB Korean Village and FOB Kalsu.

 At the same time the Warriors were in Iraq, HMLA-167 had a detachment with the 22nd MEU operating out of Afghanistan.
 As the Air Combat Element for the MEU, they operated out of Kandahar International Airport, outside of Khandahar, Afghanistan and flew in support of Marine, Army, Special Forces, and Afghan National Army operations in southwestern Afghanistan.

-On August 24, 2004 the Warriors returned to MCAS New River.
+On 24 August 2004 the Warriors returned to MCAS New River.
 They fell back under the command of MAG-26.
 Having left their aircraft in Iraq for follow on units, the Warriors began to reassemble their squadron.
 The first aircraft delivered to 167 were former Unit Deployment Program (UDP) aircraft from Okinawa.
 These were dropped off by a Russian transport aircraft to MCAS Cherry Point.
-HMLA-167 would eventually accept and transfer over 111 aircraft during then next year.
+HMLA-167 would eventually accept and transfer over 111 aircraft during the next year.

-On August 7, 2005 HMLA-167 departed MCAS New River and rejoined MAG-26 in Al Asad, Iraq.
+On 7 August 2005 HMLA-167 departed MCAS New River and rejoined MAG-26 in Al Asad, Iraq.
 This trip to Iraq would be the third in less than three years for many of the Marines.
-HMLA-167 redeployed to MCAS New River on March 1, 2006.
+HMLA-167 redeployed to MCAS New River on 1 March 2006.
 During this same period, HMLA-167 had a detachment with the 22nd Marine Expeditionary Unit that operated out of Al Asad during its 6-month deployment.